dhis2/design-system/organisms/data-table.md

 ##### How is inline editing used?

-If a cell is editable it will display an edit icon when the user hovers the cell/value.
+If a cell is editable it will display an edit icon inside the cell, after the value.

 Clicking an editable cell opens a popover where editing controls can be presented.
 No default controls are present here, so use the relevant inputs for the type of data being editing.
 Always make it clear to the user how they save their data: is their data saved automatically or do they have to click a 'Save' button.
 Providing a 'Save' button is a straightforward and easily understandable pattern to follow.